Last Updated on October 8, 2023 by Joanne Harper

-As hermit crabs are not born with shells, they must be acquired from other animals.
-Size, durability, scent, and mobility are among the many important criteria that hermit crabs look for in a shell.
+Hermit crabs aren’t born with shells, so they must be acquired from other animals.
+Size, durability, scent, and mobility are among the many criteria that hermit crabs seek in a shell.

 Wild hermit crabs scavenge their shells.
-Usually, these shells will be vacated by another crab or sea snail that died or traded up to a bigger shell.
-They will change their shells many times during their lifetime.
+Usually, shells will be vacated by other hermit crabs or sea snails that died or upgraded their shells.
+Then, they’ll change shells many times during their lifetime.

 While young, hermit crabs regularly outgrow their shells.
-As adults, hermit crabs look to upgrade or exchange shells for a new shell that is more suitable.
-Providing different options keeps pet hermit crabs happy.
+As adults, hermit crabs seek to upgrade or exchange shells for new, more suitable shells.

 Are Hermit Crabs Born with Shells?

-Hermit crabs are not true crabs, in that they are not born with shells.
+Hermit crabs aren’t true crabs in that they’re not born with shells.
 Instead, they must source shells to protect their exoskeleton.
-A hermit crab without a shell is easy pickings for any predator.
+A hermit crab without a shell is easy for predators to pick off.

 All hermit crabs start life as zoeae.
 Females carry eggs, which enter the ocean when ready to hatch.
-These eggs explode on contact with water, and the zoeae are born.
-These are tiny larvae that float with plankton.
+These eggs explode upon contact with water, and zoeae are born.
+These are tiny larvae floating with plankton.

-If a zoea survives for around 60 days, it will evolve into a megalopa.
-This is a tiny aquatic specimen, and at this stage, hermit crabs find their first shell.
-The megalopa life stage of a hermit crab lasts around 30 days.
+If a zoea survives for 60 days, it’ll evolve into a megalopa.
+This is a tiny aquatic specimen, and hermit crabs find their first shell at this stage.
+The megalopa life stage lasts around 30 days.

-If hermit crabs last this long, they will bury themselves in sand and molt.
-Upon emerging, a molted megalopa is a juvenile hermit crab.
-It needs a constant cycle to shells to keep up with growth to survive into adulthood.
+If hermit crabs survive this long, they’ll bury themselves in sand and molt.
+Upon emergence, a molted megalopa is a juvenile that needs a cycle of shells to accommodate its growth and survive into adulthood.

 How Do Hermit Crabs Get Their First Shell?

-As explained by the Journal of Experimental Marine Biology and Ecology, a megalopa claims its first shell in the ocean.
-As the animal is so minuscule at this stage, this will usually be a shell vacated by a sea snail.
+The Journal of Experimental Marine Biology and Ecology explains that a megalopa claims its first shell in the ocean.
+As it’s so minuscule at this stage, it’ll usually be a shell vacated by a sea snail.

 A megalopa uses this shell to protect itself once it reaches land.
-The megalopa will grow lungs and enhanced gills so it can adapt to terrestrial life.
-The megalopa will remain tiny – around the size of a fingernail.
-If it needs a new shell, it may settle for a bottle top.
+It’ll grow lungs and enhanced gills to adapt to terrestrial life.
+The megalopa will remain tiny, around the size of a fingernail.

-After evolving into a juvenile hermit crab, the shell search begins in earnest.
 Like all young animals, juvenile hermit crabs are vulnerable.
-As they are not raised by their mothers, hermit crabs learn how to survive immediately.
-This involves finding a sturdy vacant shell.
+As their mothers don’t raise them, hermit crabs must learn how to survive immediately, which involves finding a vacant shell.

 Juvenile hermit crabs constantly outgrow their shells.
-As explained by Revista Chilena de Historia Natural, some hermit crabs deliberately delay growth and development for this reason.
-The smaller the hermit crab is, the more shells it will have to choose from.
+Revista Chilena de Historia Natural explains that some hermit crabs delay growth and development, giving them access to more shells.

-Medium-sized shells are the hardest to find.
-Small shells are plentiful, as they can be claimed from gastropods.
-Large shells are also abundant.
-Large shells are coveted by adult hermit crabs, though.
-Juvenile hermit crabs will rarely best an elder in conflict.
+Medium-sized shells are the hardest to find, while small shells are plentiful, as they can be claimed from gastropods.
+Large shells are abundant but more coveted by adult hermit crabs, and juvenile hermit crabs will rarely best an elder in conflict.

 Where Do Hermit Crabs Find Their Shells?

-Hermit crabs in the wild find new shells while scavenging.
-The hunt for new shells is a major part of a hermit crab’s routine.
-Many choose to locate themselves in a territory with a plentiful supply of new shells.
+Wild hermit crabs find new shells while scavenging, so many crustaceans choose to locate themselves in a territory with a plentiful supply of new shells.

 Most hermit crabs rely on seawater to locate shells.
-As explained by Animal Behavior, the presence of water vapor enhances the senses of hermit crabs.
-This makes shells easier to locate.
-Without access to water, hermit crabs grow disoriented and confused.
+Animal Behavior explains that the presence of water vapor enhances the senses of hermit crabs, which makes shells easier to find.

-Changing shells is a double-edged sword for hermit crabs.
-To move into a new shell, they must leave their existing mobile shelter.
-This leaves them vulnerable to predators.
-A hermit crab will only consider trading shells if the new home appears appealing.
+Changing shells involves leaving an existing shell to move into a new shell, making them vulnerable to predators.
+A hermit crab will only consider trading shells if the new home is much better.

 How Do Hermit Crabs Get New Shells?

 The hermit crab will “try on” a new shell.
-If it feels comfortable, it will stay put.
-If not, it will return to its previous shell before another hermit crab can claim it.
-There are 3 ways that a hermit crab will source a new shell.
+If it feels comfortable, it’ll remain.
+If not, it’ll return to its shell before another hermit crab claims it.

 Scavenging for Empty Shells

 Hermit crabs trawl the beachfront for food.
-In doing so, they will also seek out spare shells.
-If a hermit crab finds a shell more suitable for its needs than the vessel it occupies, it will consider changing.
+In doing so, they’ll also seek out spare shells.
+If a hermit crab finds a shell more suitable for its needs than the vessel it occupies, it’ll consider changing.

-This could be an empty seashell, the remanent of a dead gastropod, or, as we’ll discuss in a moment, the shell of a dead conspecific.
+This could be an empty seashell, the remnant of a dead gastropod, or the shell of a dead conspecific.
 The hermit crab may not like the new shell and return to its existing one.
-Some hermit crabs will remain in a new mobile home, though.

 Dead Hermit Crabs

 When a hermit crab dies, it releases a distinctive pheromone.
-As explained by Ecology and Evolution, this scent will be picked up by other hermit crabs.
-These surviving crabs will immediately come to investigate.
+Ecology and Evolution explain that other hermit crabs will pick up this scent, and surviving hermit crabs will investigate.